Navigating Career Gaps in the Canadian Pharmaceutical Industry

 Employers care less about the gap itself and more about:

-What you did during it
+What you did during it.

-Why you're returning now
+Why you're returning now.

-How quickly you can contribute
+How quickly you can contribute.

 Structure your answer:

-Reason for gap (brief)
+Reason for gap (brief).

-What you did during the gap
+What you did during the gap.

-Your readiness and enthusiasm
+Your readiness and enthusiasm.

 7. Consider Transitional Roles

-Contract roles
+Contract roles.

-Part-time opportunities
+Part-time opportunities.

-Project-based work
+Project-based work.

-Working with agencies that work with pharma
+Working with agencies that specialize in pharma.

 These can help you rebuild momentum.